HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/update_invalidation_domain.md

 ```
 helm upgrade -n dxns -f install-deploy-values.yaml dx-deployment  ./install-hcl-dx-deployment
 ```
-where "dxns" is the name space, "install-deploy-values.yaml" is the yaml file with the change, "dx-deployment" is the DX deployment value and "install-hcl-dx-deployment" is the directory containing the helm chart.
+where "dxns" is the name space for this deployment, "install-deploy-values.yaml" is the yaml file with the change, "dx-deployment" is the DX deployment value and "install-hcl-dx-deployment" is the directory containing the helm chart.

-Running the "helm upgrade" command will delete the pod(s) and restart it(them) with the updated domain/schema.
+Running the "helm upgrade" command will delete the pod(s) and restart the portal pod with the updated domain/schema.

 Consult the page "[Upgrading Helm Deployment](../../install/container/helm_deployment/update_helm_deployment.md)" for more details on doing a "helm upgrade".